Sweatsuit (album)

-Sweatsuit is a compilation album by American rapper Nelly, released on November 22, 2005.
+Sweatsuit is a compilation album by American rapper Nelly, released in May 2005.
 The album consists of tracks from his 2004 simultaneous album releases, Sweat and Suit.
 The US edition of the compilation also includes four extra tracks, including the single "Grillz" featuring rappers Paul Wall and Ali & Gipp, which reached number one on the Billboard Hot 100 chart; along with The Notorious B.I.G. single "Nasty Girl", "Tired" featuring Avery Storm, and "Fly Away" from the soundtrack of the 2005 film The Longest Yard.

 Sweatsuit received positive reviews from critics, for containing the highlights from both Sweat and Suit, praising its material quality.
 Commercially, the compilation peaked at 26 on the US Billboard 200, and reached the top 40 in Australia and New Zealand.
 It has been certified gold by the Recording Industry Association of America (RIAA), for shipments of 500,000 copies.

 Background

 While recording material for his third studio album, Nelly originally had the intention of producing one album.
 Songs were being recorded at a steady pace, with Nelly composing more ideas, to which he established the idea of two albums released simultaneously to house all the tracks.
 On April 27, 2004, Nelly's representative initially described the upcoming albums as thematically dissimilar, "one is more melodic and party-oriented in the vein of records like "E.I." and "Tip Drill", while the other was described as having a "harder edge".
 Nelly would release singles accompanied by music videos from both albums.
 Talking to MTV News, Nelly went on to describe the differences between both albums; their titles of Sweat and Suit were announced on May 27, 2004.
 He noted Sweat as "more up-tempo" and "energetic", while characterizing Suit as more of "a grown-up and sexy vibe [...] it's more melodic".